VaderVortex/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 1b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
-## AIM
-To write a python program to perform sliding window protocol
+## AIM: To write a python program to perform sliding window protocol

 ## ALGORITHM:
 1. Start the program.